Barbara Cartland: Death and legacy

 Cartland died in her sleep on 21 May 2000, at her residence, Camfield Place, near Hatfield, Hertfordshire at the age of 98.
 She had been suffering from ill health and dementia for six months beforehand, and was subsequently bedridden and sequestered.
 Both of her sons, Ian and Glen McCorquodale, were present at her bedside when she died.
 Shortly afterwards, Cartland's daughter from her first marriage, Raine, travelled to the family home.

-Cartland had originally wanted to be buried in her local parish church, featuring a coffin of marble construction, covered in angels, but this was later changed; she was buried in a cardboard coffin, because of her concerns for environmental issues.
-She was interred at her private estate in Hatfield, Hertfordshire, under an oak that had been planted by Queen Elizabeth I. Cartland left a gross estate of £1,139,123, but following debts and liabilities, the net sum was nil.
+Cartland had originally wanted to be buried in her local parish church, featuring a coffin of marble construction, covered in angels, but this was later changed; she was buried in a cardboard coffin because of her concerns for the environment.
+She was interred on her estate in Hatfield, Hertfordshire, under an oak that had been planted by Queen Elizabeth I. Cartland left a gross estate of £1,139,123 but following debts and liabilities the net sum was nil.
 She had once admitted: "I have no idea what I make....Occasionally I ask, 'Are we in debt?'
 We always are."

 Posthumous publications

 Cartland left behind a series of 160 unpublished novels, known as the Barbara Cartland Pink Collection.
 These were published in ebook format by her son, Ian McCorquodale; each month, a new novel was published from that collection until, in 2018, all 160 novels had been published.

 In 2010, to mark the 10th anniversary of her death, Cartland's first novel, Jig-Saw (first published in 1925), was reprinted.

 "As a tribute to Her Majesty the Queen on her Diamond Jubilee and to Barbara's enduring appeal to romantics everywhere, her publishers have re-released her catalogue collection, entitled – "The Eternal Collection".
 This collection, released beginning in November 2013, includes some novels published at the time Queen Elizabeth II ascended to the throne in 1952.

 In addition, her collections of ebooks are available in Spanish, Italian, German and Dutch.

+In May 2026 it was announced that Bolinda, in partnership with Cartland's estate, would be publishing The Eternal Collection in audiobook format using a “bespoke AI-cloned” voice of the author.

 Feature films

-BBC Four aired a biopic drama film, titled In Love with Barbara (26 October 2008), starring Anne Reid as Cartland and David Warner as Lord Mountbatten.
+BBC Four broadcast a biographical film entitled In Love with Barbara (26 October 2008), starring Anne Reid as Cartland and David Warner as Lord Mountbatten.
 The film was written by Jacquetta May.

 Her last project was to be filmed and interviewed for her life story (directed by Steven Glen for Blue Melon Films).
 The documentary, Virgins and Heroes, includes early home ciné footage and Dame Barbara launching her website with pink computers, in early 2000.